Could you use an extra $1000 a month?

 Freelancing is a very broad term.
 But at it’s core, freelancing is just using skills you already have to help other people and get paid in the process.

-Freelancing can be a great way to make a good hourly rate and get started quickly by offering your services to people you already know.
+Freelancing can be a great way to make a good hourly rate and start making money quickly by offering your services to people you already know.

 If you’re not sure what skills you have, ask around to friends, family and co-workers.
 Maybe you’re a spreadsheet whiz, a great motivator, or gifted at graphic design.